Q. WhEN DO I REGISTER FOR WINTER 2022 COURSES?

 Students are also required to take BA 100 (1.0 credit in Fall and 1.0 credit in Winter), Intro to Ross: Foundations for Learning Business, as part of the program.

-Q. what business courses can i take my first year?
+Q. which business courses can i take my first year?

 Q. what kind of courses should i look at completing my first year?

-Aside from the mandatory admission requirements, it is suggested that you take courses counting toward your distribution
+Aside from the mandatory First Year requirements, it is suggested that you take courses counting toward your distribution

 or that help prepare you for future business coursework (such as ECON 102).